 The three decisions made by an AUS are Approve, Refer, and Refer with Caution.

 An “approve” recommendation means that your request for a loan can be approved provided that specific additional paperwork can be provided.
 This paperwork may include the completion of a home appraisal which certifies the home’s current value; or, an additional month’s worth of pay stubs.

 Ratings of “refer” and “refer with caution” mean that your loan cannot be approved, as submitted.

 Refer ratings typically mean that additional information is needed to make a decision.
 Loans can be resubmitted for approval after additional documentation is received.

 Loans which are refer with caution typically can’t be approved.

-Since late-2015, with the U.S. economy improving and with lenders loosening their mortgage approval standards, more than 64% of refinance applications are getting all the way through to closing.
+Since late-2015, with the U.S. economy improving and with lenders loosening their mortgage approval standards, more than two-thirds of refinance applications are getting all the way through to closing.

 There are reasons to refinance when mortgage rates are falling; and reasons to refinance when mortgage rates are rising, as well.
 Be sure to shop around to find your best terms.

 Get today’s live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Verify your new rate (Oct 28th, 2020)